Pawsey-Internships/pawsey-version-control/_episodes/16-access_tokens.md

 Since 31/08/2021,  Git cannot clone a private GitHub repository or push to a GitHub repository using only a GitHub user name and password.
 In place of your password, you are required to use a Personal Access Token (PAT) that is created by the GitHub account that owns the remote repository or a GitHub account that has been invited to the repository as a collaborator.

-Personal Access Tokens are unique.
-Therefore, once you have created your GitHub account, you will need to create a PAT, which will function as your password when logging in from the command-line interface (CLI).

 You can create a PAT for GitHub in your account settings.
 If you are logged into a GitHub account, [this link](https://github.com/settings/tokens/) will take you to your PAT management page, Otherwise:

 1. Navigate to https://github.com and log into your GitHub account.